adrien-doan/Collective-Behaviour-Group-K/README.md

 ##  Project Plan and Milestones

-###  Milestone 1 — First Report (Due **November 16, 2025**)
+### ✅ Milestone 1 — Completion Summary

-**Objectives**
+#### What We Achieved

-- Conduct a literature review on collective behavior and shepherding algorithms.
+- We went through the main literature on flocking and shepherding to understand the background of the problem.
-- Analyze the Tashiro et al. (2022) model and MSR algorithm in detail.
+- We studied the Tashiro et al. (2022) model in detail, including how sheep and dogs behave in the system and how abnormal dogs are handled.
-- Define our implementation framework (Python or MATLAB) and assign group roles.
+- We built the first version of the simulation, where a single dog guides a flock using the basic rules from the paper.
-- Implement the **baseline model** (flock + one dog, no anomalies).
+- We produced some early visual outputs showing the flock moving and the dog steering it toward the goal.

-**Deliverables**
+- We wrote and formatted the first report, added figures, and organised the document into a clear structure.
-- Updated `README.md` with finalized plan.
+- We set up the project repository and outlined the next steps for Milestone 2.

-- Documented code for the basic sheep and single-dog model.
+#### Team Contributions

-- Short report outlining our methodology and equations.
+Adrien contributed by gathering the relevant literature, reviewing existing shepherding and collective-behaviour work, and preparing the initial outline and draft of the report.
+Edita focused on the implementation, building the first version of the flocking and single-dog system, and then refining and completing the written report.

 ---

 ###  Milestone 2 — Second Report (Due **December 7, 2025**)